bhaveshbillionaier19/fandonation-on-aptos/README.md

-# Fan Funding Platform on Base
+# Fan Funding Platform on Aptos

 A decentralized fan funding platform built on Aptos where creators can mint NFTs and receive direct funding from their supporters.